 Takumu Minamino – 6: The Japanese International was lively in the attack but perhaps he is best suited to play as a Left Winger in 4-3-3 Formation to get the best out of him.
 Had a shot saved by the AFC Ajax Goalkeeper André Onana.

 Jürgen Klopp – 8: Could not have asked for more from a depleted Reds side as they picked up a crucial away win and a clean sheet.
-With the kind of misfortune that the Reds had to go through, Klopp will gladly take any Goals as long as the Reds can win.
+With the kind of misfortune that the Reds had to go through, Klopp will gladly take any kind of Goals as long as the Reds keep picking up wins.

 #AFCAjax #LiverpoolFc #ChampionsLeague